March 26, 2019

 This section discusses the procedure used to calibrate the TIDA-010037 design and the results obtained with this design.

-In this section, a summary of the entire “How to design high-accuracy CT-based split-phase electricity meters using standalone metrology ADCs” training
+A summary of the entire “How to design high-accuracy CT-based split-phase electricity meters using standalone metrology ADCs” training series.